 GCM Grosvenor Appointed Infrastructure Investments Partner by Wales Pension Partnership

-CHICAGO, April 28, 2023 (GLOBE NEWSWIRE) -- GCM Grosvenor GCMG, a global alternative asset management solutions provider, announced today that it was appointed by the Wales Pension Partnership ("WPP") as the WPP's partner for infrastructure investments.
+/EIN News/ -- CHICAGO, April 28, 2023 (GLOBE NEWSWIRE) -- GCM Grosvenor (Nasdaq: GCMG), a global alternative asset management solutions provider, announced today that it was appointed by the Wales Pension Partnership (“WPP”) as the WPP’s partner for infrastructure investments.

 The program is the result of extensive collaboration between the constituent authorities within the WPP and GCM Grosvenor to create an infrastructure solution that suited each pension scheme’s requirements.